Vayk: Geography

-Vayk is located at a road distance of 140 km south of the capital Yerevan on way to Goris.
-The provincial centre Yeghegnadzor is at road distance of 20 km southeast of Vayk.
+Vayk is located at a road distance of 140km south of the capital Yerevan on way to Goris.
+The provincial centre Yeghegnadzor is at road distance of 20km southeast of Vayk.

 With an elevation of 1300 meters above sea level, Vayk is situated on the left bank of Arpa River surrounded with the Yeghegis mountains from the northwest and Vayk range from the south.

 The town is characterized with cold and snowy winters, and mild cool summers.

 Demographics

 Culture

-The remains of an old settlement dating back to the 1st millennium BC is found at the northeast of Vayk.
+The remains of an old settlement of Moz dating back to the 1st millennium BC is found at the northeast of Vayk.

-The Vayk bridge of the 17th century spanning the Arpa River is located 1 km west of the town.
+The Vayk bridge of the 17th century spanning the Arpa River is located 1km west of the town.
 The bridge was renovated by Ivan Paskevich in 1827, during his campaign against Qajar Persia.

 The town of Vayk has a cultural centre with 2 theatre halls (600 and 200 seats), a music academy, an art academy, and a public library with more than 180,000 items.

 The Karen Demirchyan public park is located at the centre of the town.

+A speciality of Vaik is Karshm, a local walnut-based soup with red as well as green beans, chickpeas and spices.
+It is garnished with red pepper and garlic.

 Transportation

-The M-2 Motorway that connect Armenia from north to south, passes through the town.
+The M-2 Motorway that connects Armenia from north to south, passes through the town.
 The town is connected with the surrounding communities through a regional networks of well-developed roads.